lbastigk/Nebulite/README.md

 ```

 JSON validation runs via `validate_json.sh` prior to tests.
 Headless mode is recommended for CI to generate snapshots or logs deterministically.

+## Language Extension

+Nebulite includes a language extension for `.nebs` scripting files under `./nebulite-script-vscode/`.
+The extension offers proper syntax highlight for:
+- available functions
+- variables
+- comments
+- print-strings (everything after echo/error : meaning its printed to the command line)

+Run `build-and-install.sh` inside its directory for installation.

 ## Contributing